Therapist Spotlight: Madeleine Shaver, LCSW, MAC

 Who Is Your Ideal Client?

-“I love working with anyone who feels ready to change their feelings or situations but may not know where to begin.
+“I love working with anyone who feels ready for change but may not know where to begin.
 Usually, my ideal clients have a history of trauma and adapted to that with alcohol, drugs, or food.
 Or, they have settled down with someone with these adaptations.
-My passion includes working with those trying to build meaningful connections in their life by helping them break free from toxic relationships.
+My passion includes working with those trying to build meaningful connections in their life by helping them break free from toxic patterns, behaviors, or relationships.
 I also enjoy working with OCD and anxiety.”

 What Is Your Favorite Motto To Share With Clients?